What Does a Midwife Do, and Do I Need One?

 How much is a midwife?

 If you choose to work with a midwife during your pregnancy and delivery, it might end up costing you less than if you were to go under the care of OB-GYNs.
-Midwives and birthing centers (or homebirths if you choose to have your little one at home) tend to charge less than hospitals and physicians.
+Midwives and birthing centers (or homebirths if you choose to have your little one at home) tend to charge less than hospitals and physicians, however, there still are midwife fees.

 Depending on where you live, the cost of a midwife can range anywhere from $3,000 to $9,000 upward.
 This flat fee typically covers all prenatal, birth, postpartum, and newborn care.
 It doesn’t, however, include any labs, ultrasounds, or birthing supplies.
-In many cases, insurance plans should cover midwife care, but it’s definitely worth speaking to your insurance provider first to make sure.
+In many cases, insurance plans should cover midwife care, however, when budgeting for midwife services it’s definitely worth speaking to your insurance provider first to make sure.

 https://tittycitydesign.com/collections/shop-all/products/hot-tits-signature-mug